magepages/mpdocs/docs/2checkout/index.md

 ### 2. Production

 This environment is suitable when you want to apply for online payments with 2Checkout.
-To register an account at Production, you can visit [here](https://www.2checkout.com/login/).
+To register an account at **Production**, you can visit [here](https://www.2checkout.com/login/).

 ## How to Configure